mayra-cabrera/vim-quick-cheatsheet/README.md

 ## Copying

-* `y` - To copy text, this could be used with hightlighted text after selecting it with visual mode or with another operator `yw`)
+* `y` - To copy text, this could be used with hightlighted text after selecting it with visual mode or with another operator `yw`

+## Repeat

+* `.` - Any time you make the same editing command over and over, you can save time with the repeat command.

+## Undo

+* `u`- You can undo your last command with this one.
+It seems the cursor needs not to be on the line where the original edit was made.
+* `U` - Undoes all edits on a single line, as long as the cursor remains on that line
+* `CTRL - R` - To "redo" an undone operation

 ## Identation